Thejacques1/Marketo-Data-Purger/README.md

 ### Future work

-As this is only used for a once off run I have skipped Unit tests and Dependecy Injection.
-If I see anyone else use this I would be happy to extend it.
+As this is only used for a once-off run, I have skipped Unit tests and Dependecy Injection.
+If I see anyone else use this, then I would be happy to extend it.
 This app can also be extended to include the removal of Lead records from Marketo.

 ### Stats